 How I booked my Qantas status run

-In the process of undertaking my research, it became clear that multi-segment itineraries generally deliver the highest number of status credits for each dollar outlaid.
+Multi-segment itineraries generally deliver the highest number of status credits for each dollar outlaid, and the Noumea status run is well known for allowing a number of transits to be booked within a business sale fare class.
 In order to book these ‘creative’ routings, it helps to know your way around the Qantas multi-city search tool, available on the Qantas website.

 If you’re not comfortable seeking outs these complex routes, or to save time trawling through flight options, consider using a travel agent who has experience in the art of booking Qantas status runs.
 Being in the latter bucket, I consulted with Alicia Clark from Travel Managers Australia.
 Within a couple of hours of receiving the brief, Alicia had put together a multi-segment route return from Adelaide to Noumea, comprising a total of eight flights over a 48 hour period.